What is chemotherapy?

 Chemotherapy is the use of anti-cancer drugs to destroy or slow the growth of cancer cells.
 As Cancer Council Australia explains, there are many types of drugs used and you may be treated with a single chemotherapy drug or a combination.

-Chemotherapy is typically given intravenously (through a needle inserted into a vein) but can also be administered orally (via tablets), as a cream applied directly to your skin.
 Generally, chemotherapy is given in multiple cycles, with periods in between to allow healthy cells to recover.

 How much does chemotherapy cost?